 - Xanthan gum: is a sugar derived from either corn, soy or wheat.
 It transforms the liquid soap solution into a gel.
 (Buy here)

-Disclaimer: This recipe will not provide adequate protection against a virus as a stand alone measure, and should only be used when regular hand washing and alcohol-based hand sanitisers are unavailable.
+Disclaimer: This recipe will not provide adequate protection against a virus as a stand alone measure.
 The World Health Organization’s standard recommendations to prevent infection spread include regular hand washing, covering mouth and nose when coughing and sneezing, thoroughly cooking meat and eggs, washing fresh produce, and to avoid close contact with anyone showing symptoms of illness such as coughing and sneezing.

 Dr. Dan Corbett.
 How soap kills the coronavirus.
 Online article accessed from Queen’s University Belfast website at, https://www.qub.ac.uk/coronavirus/analysis-commentary/how-soap-kills-covid-19-virus/